-The economic challenges of the past few years and increased scrutiny of nonprofit organizations has required the nonprofit sector to demonstrate more fully the merits of its financial accounting and the ethical management of charitable donations.
+The economic challenges of recent years, the increase in the overall number of nonprofit organizations, the increased involvement of professional advisors in philanthropic decision-making, and the continued scrutiny of nonprofit organizations in terms of their worthiness for donations requires our sector to demonstrate more fully the merits of our financial accounting, our commitments to diversity and equity, and the ethical management of charitable donations.

-The National Council of Nonprofits provides a concise statement about the situation we face today.
+A few years ago, the National Council of Nonprofits shared the following statement about the situation we face continually.

 “The greatest threat to the not-for-profit sector is the betrayal of public trust, the disappointment of public confidence.
 Virtually all knowledgeable observers of the not-for-profit scene believe that an overwhelming proportion of not-for-profits are honorably run … that admirable context, however, does not provide much protection to the sector when a sequence of highly publicized disgraceful not-for-profit misdeeds occurs.”

-Those outside the profession are often ignorant of ethical standards.
+Those outside the nonprofit fundraising profession are often ignorant of the ethical standards to which our sector adheres.
 For instance, I am asked surprisingly often if I will tackle a nonprofit fundraising project and be paid a percentage of the total funds raised.
-This might inspire fundraisers to focus on personal gain rather than on the good of the nonprofit’s mission and funding needs.
-It also puts the burden of success or failure on the fundraiser or fundraising team, rather than on the nonprofit asking for donations (this should be a joint responsibility).
+But the fact is, doing so could inspire fundraisers to focus on personal gain rather than on the good of the nonprofit’s mission and funding needs.
+It also puts the burden of success or failure on the fundraiser or fundraising team, rather than on the nonprofit asking for donations.
+That is a joint responsibility!

 In closing …